Scientific Name

 How to Grow and Care

-Nettles prefers rich soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.
+Nettles prefer rich soil with good moisture content and especially favor the edges of streams or nutrient-dense pastures.

-Nettle seeds are tiny, light dependant germinators that can be started indoors or out.
+Nettle seeds are tiny, light-dependent germinators that can be started indoors or out.
 However, select your location carefully as Nettles are very hardy and can spread quickly with the right conditions.
 Nettle can be assisted with stratification, but it is not necessary.

-To start, tamp the small seeds lightly into the soil or cover with a thin layer of soil (0.25 inch/6 mm).
-If starting indoors, sow in flats in late winter and transplant in early spring.
-Space plants approximately 8 inches (20 cm) apart.
+To start, tamp the tiny seeds lightly into the soil or cover them with a thin layer of soil (0.25 inch/6 mm).
+If starting indoors, sow in flats in late winter and transplant in early spring—space plants approximately 8 inches (20 cm) apart.

 Origin

-Native to Eurasia and it can be found in North America and New Zealand as an introduced species.
+This species is native to Eurasia, and it can be found in North America and New Zealand as an introduced species.

 Links